 - thinning bones

 These symptoms can be quite intense and can go on for a long time.
-Unfortunately, as with a natural menopause, it is not possible to predict how long they will last.
+As with a natural menopause, it is not possible to predict how long they will last.

 Your vagina may shrink and lose its ability to stretch (elasticity).
 You may also have vaginal dryness.
 Both of these are likely to be long term problems after radiotherapy to this part of the body.

-After your radiotherapy treatment has finished, your doctor will request to see you regularly afterward.
-This means you may need a physical examination each time.
-The dilators help keep your vagina flexible, so that these examinations are not painful.
+After your radiotherapy treatment has finished, your doctor will see you for regular follow up appointments.
+You may need a vaginal examination at these appointments.
+The dilators help keep your vagina flexible so that the examination is not painful.